grst/geos/README.md

 > **Warning**: This project is not maintained anymore.
 Feel free to fork or re-use the code for whatever you like as permitted by the BSD-3-clause license.
 Personally, I moved on to [QGIS](https://qgis.org/) for
 > managing my maps and GPS tracks.
+>
+> If you are looking for a direct replacement for geos, consider using [kmlsuperoverlay](https://github.com/nono303/kmlsuperoverlay) by @nono303,
+> which is a PHP reimplementation of geos and actively maintained.

 ![readthedocs](https://readthedocs.org/projects/geos/badge/?version=latest&style=flat)